Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_2 (HardCoding Issues 1).md

 The critical issue here is that **anyone who can view the source code can easily retrieve this hardcoded value and bypass the check**.

 Storing sensitive information like this directly in the source code as plain text is a serious security risk.
 Sensitive data such as secret keys should never be hardcoded.
-Instead, it should be either encrypted or obfuscated.
-Ideally, moved to a secure server and verified via an API call.
+Instead, **they should be either encrypted or obfuscated.
+Ideally, moved to a secure server and verified via an API call**.

 This ensures better protection against reverse engineering and unauthorized access.